enjoy working directly with patients

 Phlebotomists work in hospitals, independent clinical laboratories, or blood banks.

-Employment of phlebotomists is projected to grow 25 percent from 2016 to 2026, much faster than the average for all occupations.
-Hospitals, diagnostic laboratories, blood donor centers, and other locations will need phlebotomists to perform bloodwork.
+Employment of phlebotomists is projected to grow 22 percent from 2020 to 2030, much faster than the average for all occupations, according to the BLS.

 Training can be obtained through one year, on-the-job instruction or through a formal phlebotomy certificate program, which lasts several months.